fres-sudo/arduino.speedometer/README.md

 The system can be easily replicated in real life, all that is needed is a sensor capable of scanning with a duality of states (HIGH-LOW) for one revolution of the wheel.

-## Assignment
+## Optimization

-The assignment was to create a modular system capable of functioning entirely through interrupts.
-Moreover, it was not possible to use the standard functions of the Arduino library; the functions were written in C, and some in assembly.
-Bit shifting was employed to set pins to high or low, while timer interrupts were used for timing, and external interrupts for the sensors.
+A modular system has been devised to function exclusively through interrupts, devoid of reliance on standard Arduino library functions.
+The implementation involved crafting functions in C and assembly.
+Pin state manipulation was achieved through bit shifting, enabling the setting of pins to high or low.
+The system utilized timer interrupts for precise timing and external interrupts for sensor-related tasks.
+This approach required a departure from the conventional use of Arduino functions, necessitating a low-level coding strategy.

 ## Preview